-E. Proposals for development schemes for housing, commercial, business and service development comprising a gross site area of 2 Ha or more should incorporate woodland and/or wetland planting on-site of a species and standard that will effectively store/sequester carbon, as verified by the Woodland Carbon Code, unless it can be demonstrated that the soil or other site feature cannot accommodate this planting.
+E. Proposals of a gross development site area of more than 2 Ha should incorporate woodland and/or wetland planting on-site of a species and standard that will effectively store/sequester carbon, as verified by the Woodland Carbon Code, unless it can be demonstrated that the soil or other site feature cannot accommodate this planting.
 5.61 This policy builds upon the foundations laid by Policy 3 'Green Ring' of the Original Plan and is consistent with the provisions of CLPKP Policy 52 on Green Infrastructure and Policy 54 on Open Space, Sport and Recreation by defining a multifunctional network of green infrastructure assets.
-It specifically identifies on the Policies Map an indicative route for the extension of the Green Ring as well as a number of waterbodies of ecological value and the Lumley Wildlife Corridor and the Ham Brook Chalk Stream Wildlife Corridor (see also §5.72 and Policy SB14).
-These, and other parts of the Network not shown, will be maintained and added to throughout the Neighbourhood Plan area and will be the means of improving local biodiversity through connecting habitats and, in places, of sequestering carbon through woodland planting as well as promoting walking, cycling and sport and recreation.
+These will be maintained and added to throughout the Neighbourhood Plan area and will be the means of improving local biodiversity through connecting habitats and, in places, of sequestering carbon through woodland planting as well as promoting walking, cycling and sport and recreation.
+The Network also incorporates the Lumley Wildlife corridor and the proposed Ham Brook Chalk Stream Wildlife Corridor.